NATIONAL CBD DAY

 Over the years, hemp-derived CBD (cannabidiol) has made quite a name for itself in the wellness world.
-Since a growing number of products – from tinctures to topicals – hit the marketplace, CBD continues to be shoppers’ favorite option for holistic alternatives.
+Since a growing number of products – from tinctures to topicals – hit the marketplace, CBD continues to be shoppers’ favorite holistic option.
 As an added bonus, CBD does not possess the psychoactive properties of THC.

 Another advantage of CBD is that it is naturally sourced and extremely versatile.
 Try swallowing it, vaping it, rubbing it on your skin, or bathing in it.
-You can even give it to your pets!
+CBD even benefits your pets!

 CBD Through the Ages

-The hemp plant has withstood the test of time and politics; herbalists have long used hemp to promote wellness, while farmers have grown it as a source of fiber to make cloth and rope.
-But in the 20th century, governments clamped down on all things cannabis and everything related to it.
+The hemp plant has withstood the test of time and politics; herbalists have long used hemp to promote wellness.
+Farmers have also grown it as a source of fiber to make cloth and rope.
+Yet, in the 20th century, governments clamped down on all things cannabis and everything related to it.

-Nowadays, political leaders recognize what scientists long knew: properly sourced CBD won’t get you high.
-Since 2018, the federal government has defined hemp, which has little or no THC in it (less than .03% to be exact), as a legal plant that is distinct from marijuana.
+Nowadays, political leaders recognize what scientists long knew; properly sourced CBD will not get you high.
+In 2018, the federal government defined hemp, which has little or no THC in it (less than .03% to be exact), as a legal plant that is distinct from marijuana.
 Therefore, hemp-based products like CBD oil don’t fall under national anti-drug laws.

-Seek the powerful properties of CBD and experience the wealth of natural relief and recovery.
+When you seek the powerful properties of CBD you also experience a wealth of natural relief and recovery.
 Join others seeking natural support on #NationalCBDDay, and get proactive about your wellness regimen.